Two Quick Tips Before Creating IEP Goals for Written Expression:

 For each writng assignment, [Child’s name] will independently create a keyword outline with a main topic and three supporting points as a basis for his essay.

-For each essay assignment, [Child’s name] will independently develop his ideas fully and will write passages that contain well developed main ideas.
+For each essay assignment, [Child’s name] will independently develop his ideas fully.
+[Child] will write passages that contain well developed main ideas.
 [Child’s name] will give at least 3 details in each paragraph.
 [Child’s name] will demonstrate this ability in all content areas and all settings for all written essays.

-When assigned essays, [Child’s name] will independently develop his ideas, he will create five-paragraph essays with proper essay structure using Dragon Naturally Speaking software to dictate his ideas to the computer.
+When assigned essays, [Child’s name] will independently develop his ideas.
+[Child] will create five-paragraph essays with proper essay structure using Dragon Naturally Speaking software to dictate his ideas to the computer.
 [Child’s name] will demonstrate the ability to use Dragon Naturally Speaking to dictate essays in all class subjects.

 Given general curriculum writing assignments, [Child’s name] will edit his writing for spelling, punctuation, and grammar errors.
-[Child’s name] will have fewer than 2 overlooked errors per 250 words, without assistance.
+[Child] will have fewer than 2 overlooked errors per 250 words, without assistance.
 [Child’s name] will demonstrate this ability across all settings.

 Keep in mind, when writing, your child must hold information in his head, then process it in his working memory.
-Your child must use fine motor skills and good executive planning to get his ideas into written form.
-Thus, you’ll want to consider all of these necessary skills when creating IEP goals for written expression for your child.
+Your child can learn to use fine motor skills and good executive planning to get his ideas into written form.
+Thus, you’ll want to consider all of the necessary skills when creating IEP goals for written expression for your child.

 Don’t forget to check out the IEP Goals for Writing, Keyboarding and Copying for Students with Dysgraphia or Handwriting Difficulties too.
 Keyboarding and handwriting are critical as written expression skills as well.

 You may ALSO want to check out Assistive Technology for kids with dysgraphia or writing difficulties.
-Including the use of assistive technology in your IEP goals for written expression will set your child up for better long-term success.
+Including assistive technology in your IEP goals for written expression sets your child up for better long-term success.